 There has been a surge of new technology and applications into the healthcare industry.
 More data is being generated and shared than ever, creating opportunities to advance patient care through analytics and better access to vital information.
 With the rise of AI, cloud computing, robotics and connected devices, this trend won’t be slowing down.

 However, technology isn’t safe unless it’s secure, and IT advances come with fresh cybersecurity risk.
 Huge amounts of sensitive and valuable healthcare data is stored in sometimes vulnerable systems, with vital equipment increasingly linked across the same networks.
-This makes healthcare organisations prime targets for one of the most dangerous cyber threats: ransomware.
+This makes healthcare organizations prime targets for one of the most dangerous cyber threats: ransomware.

 How does ransomware work?